 I am not a technical person and yet have managed to create three blogs that although not top of the line, look pretty decent for a first time blogger with no coding skills.

 If you have already started your website and are contemplating a switch I recommend having your hosting company add a .dev/testing site to your account.
 This allows you to test out the theme without accidentally breaking anything on your site.

 I’ve switched themes a couple of times, it typically takes 3-4 hours of work to make sure that all of the pages look correct.
 It isn’t hard to do, but you’ll always run into little tweaking issues that need to be resolved.
 Keep in mind, I don’t have crazy elaborate websites.
 The more complicated your site the more difficult a theme change will be.

 Having a testing environment makes this significantly easier since you aren’t making changes to a live site that may have viewers.

-Your Theme is the Foundation of Your Blog
+Your WordPress Theme is the Foundation of Your Blog

 People are more likely to read your content if they like the way your blog looks.
 They will continue to read your posts if they can easily find related content that interests them.

 Related Post: 6 Guidelines for Writing Quality Content